 The use of dairy solid waste VC in lowering the incidence of tomato wilt disease caused by Fusarium oxysporum achieved positive results (Kannangara et al., 2000).
-Vermi-cast treatment for control of Phytophthora brassicae, P. nicotianae, and Rhizoctonia solani showed the successful outcome (Ersahin et al., 2009).
-Vermiwash is a nutrient-rich liquid vermicompost product that shows a higher amount of nutrients, vitamins, and PGH, which strongly suppresses the pest outbreak in agricultural crops.
-Vermiwash combined with the other biocontrol agents and applied to crops; it minimizes the infestation of mites and thrips (Gudeta et al., 2021).
+Vermi-cast treatment for control of Phytophthora brassicae, P. nicotianae, and Rhizoctonia solani showed a successful outcome (Ersahin et al., 2009).
+Vermiwash is a nutrient-rich liquid vermicompost product that shows a higher amount of nutrients, vitamins, and PGH, which strongly suppresses the pest outbreak in crops.
+Vermiwash, combined with the other biocontrol agents and applied to crops, minimizes the infestation of mites and thrips (Gudeta et al., 2021).

-The significance of vermicompost in controlling Insect Pest: Pests are the harmful organisms that are responsible for the crop damage and crop yield.
+The significance of vermicompost in controlling Insect pests: Pests are the harmful organisms that are responsible for the crop damage and crop yield.
 They reduce the quality of agricultural products and hamper food supplies.
 Chemical control methods employed for pest control are not feasible, as they pose serious environmental hazards (Kumari et al., 2022).

 VC acts as an organic pesticide in defeating the pest population and pest-borne diseases.
-VC provides the systemic resistance in plants when mixed and applied with cow dung.
+VC provides systemic resistance in plants when mixed and applied with cow dung.
 The resulting biomass acts as a bio-pesticide and reduces the severity of the pest infestation (Thakur & Sood, 2019).
 VC releases toxic compounds that contribute to the elimination of the insect pest (Sulaiman & Mohammad, 2019).

 Phaseolus vulgaris L. (bean) treated with vermiwash demonstrated repellent action against the Acarina pest (Tetranychus urticae) (Aghamohammadi et al., 2016).
-VC application suppressed the insect pest infestation up to 20-40%, such as aphids, Myzus persicae, mealybugs, and cabbage white catterpillar (Sinha et al., 2010).
+VC application suppressed the insect pest infestation up to 20-40%, such as aphids, Myzus persicae, mealybugs, and cabbage white caterpillar (Sinha et al., 2010).

-VC application can reduce insect pest infection in crop plants by 20-40%, including aphids (Myzus persicae), mealybugs (Pseudococcus spp.), and cabbage whitefly (caterpillar).
+A VC application can reduce insect pest infection in crop plants by 20-40%, including aphids (Myzus persicae), mealybugs (Pseudococcus spp.), and cabbage whitefly (caterpillar).
 VC in ladyfinger culminated in a considerable reduction of disease incidence of "powdery mildew," "yellow vein mosaic," and "colour rot," as well as pathogen attack in asparagus (Asparagus officinalis), eggplant (Solanum melongena), and tomato (Solanum lycopersicum) (Agarwal et al., 2010).

-VC possesses phenolic components such as anthocyanin and flavonoids, which can suppress arthropod pests.
+VC possesses phenolic components such as anthocyanins and flavonoids, which can suppress arthropod pests.
 The addition of VC to groundnuts diminishes the infection rate of Spodoptera litura, Helicoverpa armigera, leaf miners, jassids, aphids, and spider mites (Gebrehana et al., 2025).